Netec-Mx/SPLK-COR/Capítulo6/Remote Scripted Input.md

-# Lab 6.
+# Module 6 Lab Exercise – Remote Scripted Input

 ## Objective:
 By the end of the session, you will be able to:
 - Objetive 1
-- Objetive 2
-- Objetive 3

 ## Visual objective:
 Create a diagram or image that summarizes the activities to be carried out; an example is the following image.